-Behind the permanent state of fatigue, there may be underlying health problems or unhealthy habits that are part of our lifestyle, without you even realizing their importance.
+Behind the permanent state of fatigue, there may be underlying health problems or unhealthy habits that are part of your lifestyle, without you even realising their importance.

-Here is a list of the most common causes of permanent fatigue.
+Here is a list of the most common causes of chronic fatigue:

 Not exercising when tired

-When you are tired you are least likely exercise, because you feel that you will get even more tired.
-A study from the University of Georgia showed that participants (sedentary adults) who adopted a 20-minute exercise program a day, 3 days a week, felt less tired after 6 weeks and actually full of energy, writes health.com.
+When you are tired you are least likely to exercise, because you feel that you will get even more tired.
+A study from the University of Georgia showed that participants (sedentary adults) who adopted a 20-minute a day exercise program, 3 days a week, felt less tired after 6 weeks and actually full of energy, writes health.com.
 Regular exercise improves endurance, the functioning of the cardiovascular system and provides more oxygen to the whole body, making it more energy efficient.

 Doing too much sport